Festa-Design-Studio/fds/README.md

   - **Category and tool filtering** with URL parameter management
   - **Pagination system** with "Load More" functionality
   - **Smooth animations** and responsive design
+- **Advanced Services Management** with sector-specific content
+  - **Dynamic Service Pages** for Project Design, Communication Design, and Campaign Design
+  - **Sector-Specific Pages** for Nonprofits and Startups with dynamic content
+  - **Admin Interface** for managing service content, deliverables, and sector information
+  - **ServiceSector Model** with JSON-based content management for hero sections, challenges, and expertise
 - **Contact system** for client inquiries
 - **Metrics display** with animated counters
 - **Testimonials system** for client feedback